ClarityQueen/azure-content/articles/machine-learning-sample-color-quantization-using-k-means-clustering.md

 ##Code to convert images to CSV and reverse

-In order to feed the images into ML Studio, we wrote a simple convertor code which can convert image files to a csv format that ML Studio can use, and also one which converts them back to an image.
+To feed the images into Machine Learning Studio, we wrote a simple convertor code which can convert image files to a csv format that Machine Learning Studio can use, and also one which converts them back to an image.
 Please feel free to use the following code.
 In the future we are planning to add a module for reading in images as well.

 	using System;
 	using System.Collections.Generic;